Thomas Bushell (mining engineer): Life

 Mines of Cardiganshire, containing silver mixed with their lead, formed crown property.
 They had formerly been farmed by Sir Hugh Middleton, who sent the silver which he extracted to be coined at the Royal Mint in the Tower of London.
 After the death of Middleton the mines were reported to be inundated and in poor condition; Bushell in purchasing the lease proposed to recover the inundated mines, and to employ new methods of mining, with a local mint at castle at Aberystwyth Castle.
 The mint was established in July 1637 with Bushell as warden and master-worker, and English silver coins of various denominations were issued from it.
 Bushell recovered several drowned mines, and discovered new branches of old mines.

 During the First English Civil War Bushell was a royalist providing finance.
 He held Lundy Island for the king; but, with the royal sanction, surrendered it on 24 February 1647.
 He went into hiding; but in August 1652, gave securities to the Council of State for his future good behaviour.
 He obtained from Oliver Cromwell a renewal of his lease, and a confirmation of his granting the silver he extracted.
 These privileges were confirmed in February 1658 by Richard Cromwell, who also protected and encouraged Bushell in his operations in connection with the lead mines in the forest of Mendip.

 Bushell's mining schemes in Somersetshire received the sanction of Charles II; but little is known of the last few years of his life.
 It is probable that he had money troubles.

 Bushell died in 1674, and was buried in the cloisters of Westminster Abbey.
-His wife was Anne, widow of Sir William Waad, lieutenant of the Tower.
+His wife was Anne Browne, widow and second wife of Sir William Waad, lieutenant of the Tower.